 - “Airbus has extensive experience of leading ground-breaking science missions, including Juice, Gaia, Solar Orbiter, Lisa Pathfinder and Cheops, on which we are building for ESA’s latest science mission, Ariel,” said Jean-Marc Nasr, head of Space Systems at Airbus.

-• November 12, 2020: ESA’s exoplanet mission Ariel, scheduled for launch in 2029, has moved from study to implementation phase, following which an industrial contractor will be selected to build the spacecraft.
+• November 12, 2020: ESA’s exoplanet mission Ariel has moved from study to implementation phase, following which an industrial contractor will be selected to build the spacecraft.
 5)